 I would definitely love to go out with them and study these sharks, ANY DAY.

-Professional, safe, and pleasant, I highly recommend going to Marine Dynamics if you ever decide to go Great White Shark cage Diving.
+Marine Dynamics if you ever decide to go Great White Shark cage Diving.